 Version 1.6.x (a.k.a Java 6 Update x) Release Notes History

-NOTE: Java 6 was scheduled to die (End of Life or EOL) in February 2013.
-See also this and this.
+NOTE: Java 6 is now dead, unless you are willing to pay for bug fixes.
+It was scheduled to die (End of Life or EOL) in February 2013 but actually got its last free bug fix in April 2013.
+See also this and this and this.

 NOTE: On May 3, 2012 Oracle changed